sergegamb/djangotutorial/README.md

 In that part we create simple form to vote and switched our views to generic
 ### part 5
 Part five introduce a test suite in Django
+### part 6
+In that part we add simple example of using static files